Poikilos/TemperatureSanitizer/readme.md

 # TemperatureSanitizer
 TemperatureSanitizer detects when a minimum temperature is sustained for a minimum time.
-This program uses temperusb aka temper, and default settings are for killing bedbugs:
+This program uses temperusb (a.k.a. temper) or ccwienk's temper for a wider range of devices, and default settings are for killing bedbugs:
 - 120 minutes (though 90 minutes is considered minimum)
 - 120 degrees fahrenheit (though 118 is considered minimum).